blueridgeboost/blueridgeboost.github.io/src/content/preschool.md

 <div class="col-sm-10">

 Our youngest students learn fundamental coding concepts by helping a [monkey collect bananas](https://www.codemonkey.com/courses/codemonkey-jr) on instructor-provided Chromebooks.
-Students learn the basics of coding using left, right, jump up, jump left and jump right commands to guide a monkey to collect all bananas before opening a treasure chest.
-Students learn to code repetition by using loops and conditional loops.
+Students learn the basics of coding using left, right, jump up, jump left, and jump right commands to guide a monkey to collect all bananas before opening a treasure chest.
+In addition, students learn to code repetition by using loops and conditional loops.
 The course concludes with procedures.

-The classes run on 4 week-sessions.
+The classes run in four week-sessions.
 Each class is 30 minutes long.
-Classes are adjusted to the pace of the student with students typically needing six sessions to complete the course.
+We adjust the classes to the pace of each student.
+Students typically need six sessions to complete the course.

 </div>